eXioStorm/EchoEngine/workflow/general.md

-  #### General things to keep an eye on and correct
+  # General things to keep an eye on and correct

-* Encapsulation
+#### Encapsulation
-* Naming convention
+#### Naming convention
-* Modularity
+#### Modularity
-<br>Need to continously watch code and re-structure when it starts to web with other classes.
+* Need to continously watch code and re-structure when it starts to web with other classes.
 This was already done multiple times, once with the GamePanel class, and our **main()** classes.
+* Try to look at multiple ways of achieving the same goal, for example immediate mode rendering vs retained mode rendering both take in a file path to load an image, immediate mode was using a method to initialize our Texture with that path, and then had direct draw calls when that texture was used.
+Retained mode rendering isn't too much different besides having many extra internal steps, and needing extra methods for data management which is entirely unused when we used immediate mode. **(could still have data management, it just wouldn't effect the performance enough to bother with when we're already being so inefficient... perhaps this behaviour could be isolated to a different class that could work with both methods?)** try thinking of ways to bridge these differences and isolating functional behavior so that it's within the rendering class itself instead of webbing between multiple classes.
-* Documentation & legibility
+#### Documentation & legibility
-<br>When our code is cleaned up, modular, and fairly feature-rich, We should work on a java doc to provide detailed explanations for methods used and class summary.
+* When our code is cleaned up, modular, and fairly feature-rich, We should work on a java doc to provide detailed explanations for methods used and class summary.
 Additionally, lets keep code open-source and no use of obfuscation tools.
-* Compatibility
+#### Compatibility
-<br>For example we're using OpenGL instead of Vulkan, even though Vulkan would give us a massive performance potential.
+* For example we're using OpenGL instead of Vulkan, even though Vulkan would give us a massive performance potential.
 Like Java, OpenGL keeps us compatible with many systems.
 Unfortunately we'll be violating this rule with our non-virtualized multi-keyboard support on Linux.
-* Dynamic Assets
+#### Dynamic Assets
-<br>When we're loading assets we should try to keep an eye on *how* we load those assets and if it would make sense for them to automatically be loaded when in the program directory.
+* When we're loading assets we should try to keep an eye on *how* we load those assets and if it would make sense for them to automatically be loaded when in the program directory.
 For example we're treating gamestates / maps as an asset and we use a class factory to detect and load these assets. yeah yeah security risk, I'm sure it is...
 I'm open to ideas, but I'm not wavering from having this feature.